 - Statistics show that marital breakups are highest between October and December, which leads to property hitting the market at bargain prices in January.
 Many couples want to sell quickly, so they list for a lower price that discourages haggling.
 Your home may seem overpriced in comparison to these homes.

-You may feel the effects of new regulations that went into effect in have tightened lender criteria and increased mortgage insurance rates, which discourages some new buyers from entering the market or restricts them to less expensive homes.
+You may feel the effects of new regulations that went into effect and have tightened lender criteria.
+Also, increased mortgage insurance rates, which discourages some new buyers from entering the market or restricts them to less expensive homes.

-Should You Try To Sell Your Home In Winter?
+Should You Try To Sell Your Home In Wintertime?